interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 - The user visits their provider's webpage.
 - If the provider expects visitors who do not have web monetization natively supported in their browsers, the polyfill's script is loaded.
-- The provider's webpage calls `window.registerWebMonetizationHandler`.
+- The provider's webpage calls `window.WebMonetization.register`.
 - The user is redirected to the web monetization polyfill's webpage to confirm.
 If the browser supports WM natively, the browser might display a native pop-up box instead.
-- If the user confirms the registration, they will be redirected to a `destUrl` specified by the page that called `window.registerWebMonetizationHandler`.
+- If the user confirms the registration, they will be redirected to a `destUrl` specified by the page that called `window.WebMonetization.register`.
-  - If the polyfill is being used, a `handlerUrl` specified by the page that called `window.registerWebMonetizationHandler` is put into localStorage.
+  - If the polyfill is being used, a `handlerUrl` specified by the page that called `window.WebMonetization.register` is put into localStorage.
   - If the browser supports WM natively, `handlerUrl` is stored in the browser's state.
-- If the user cancels the registration, they will be redirected to a `cancelUrl` specified by the page that called `window.registerWebMonetizationHandler`.
+- If the user cancels the registration, they will be redirected to a `cancelUrl` specified by the page that called `window.WebMonetization.register`.

 ### Monetization

 - The user visits a webpage.
 - If the page expects visitors who do not have web monetization natively supported in their browsers, the polyfill's script is loaded.
-- When the page wants to open an ILP/STREAM connection, it calls `window.monetize.createConnection()` with a `destinationAccount` and `sharedSecret`.
+- When the page wants to open an ILP/STREAM connection, it calls `window.WebMonetization.monetize()` with a `destinationAccount` and `sharedSecret`.
   - The polyfill embeds an iframe to its own domain.
 This allows it to read the handler URL stored during [Registration](#registration).
 If the browser supports WM natively it loads the handler URL from its own state.
   - The polyfill's iframe embeds another iframe to the handler URL, or the browser creates an iframe-like contruct pointing to the handler URL.
   - An ILP/STREAM connection object is returned from the function for the site to use.